 Several months ago, we took a trip to my sister’s house in another state for a week.
-It’s always fun to watch all the little cousins playing together.
-My kids love their cousins’ house because they have a big basement and that basement is a toy wonderland.
-One part of the basement that my son zeroed in on was the video gaming system.
-Normally, we have daily time restrictions but we figured we would let it go since we were on vacation.
+My kids love their cousins’ house because they have a big basement that is a toy wonderland.
+My son immediately zeroed in on the video gaming system.
+Normally, we have daily time restrictions, but we figured we would let it go since we were on vacation.
 He played for hours a day, rarely choosing to do anything else.
 We were surprised by how his personality changed.
 He became more irritable, self-focused, and prone to disobedience.
-The amount the cousins fought was closely connected to how much video game time they had.

-We finally decided to cut it off and my son flipped.
-The gaming system had complete control over him.
-Through it, he was getting stimulation but it was costing him relationally.
+We finally decided to cut off his video game time and my son flipped.
+He was entangled in video game addiction; it had complete control over him.
+He was getting so much stimulation that it was costing him relationally.
 So we explained to him that our highest priority as a family is having good relationships with each other; therefore, his gaming cycle needed to be broken.
 If you have a kid with a video game addiction, here are 3 options you can use to make a change.

 Note: I’m not against video games.
 In fact, I love playing with my kids.
-However, I have seen the negative effects firsthand and also have seen the benefits of each of the options below.
+However, I have seen the negative effects of video game addiction firsthand, and also have seen the benefits of each of the options below.

 You can take it away from them in two ways.
-First, you can take video games away from them as the first consequence to any wrong committed.
-When they are disobedient they lose a day.
-When they lie they lose a week or more.
-You can use this in conjunction with option 2 also.
-When they are disobedient they lose the privilege, but they can reduce the lost time by serving the family in a big way.
+First, you can take video games away from them as the first consequence of any wrong committed.
+When they are disobedient, they lose a day.
+When they lie, they lose a week or more.
+You can use this in conjunction with option 2.
+When they are disobedient, they lose the privilege, but they can reduce the lost time by serving the family in a big way.
 The second way is to get rid of it altogether.
 A child does not need video games to have a rich childhood.
 If your child can’t handle it, toss it.
 Your family may be better off.

 Huddle Up Question

 Huddle up with your kids and ask, “What do you think it means to have self-discipline?”